woocart/eu-vat-b2b-taxes/docs/README.md

-# Advanced Taxes for WooCommerce Plugin
+# EU VAT & B2B Taxes for WooCommerce

 The plugin adds three sections to the default Tax menu in WooCommerce: